KurtE/spi-analyzer/README.md

-# Saleae Serial Peripheral Interface (SPI) Analyzer
+# Extended Serial Peripheral Interface (SPIEx) Analyzer

+This is a slightly extended version of the
-Saleae Serial Peripheral Interface (SPI) Analyzer
+Saleae Serial Peripheral Interface (SPI) Analyzer Where you specify another IO pin as the Data/Command (DC) pin.
+Which is useful for developing HLAs for different devices, mainly display drivers.

 ## Getting Started